 The bungalow style home became a popular during the early 20th century, where the ornate Victorian’s were rejected for much simpler designs.
 A bungalow was thought to be simplistic yet artistic at the same time.
 The design itself maximized the efficiency of the space.
 They were easy to build using indigenous materials.

 The word bungalow came out of the Indian word Bungala and loosely translated means “belonging to Bengal”.
-The bungalow house design came out of the need for English ambassadors requiring homes that were informal and easy to construct as they travelled to India.
-The design came out of the mid-18th century while India was under English rule.
+The bungalow house design came from the need for English ambassadors requiring homes that were informal and easy to construct as they traveled to India.
+The design emerged in the mid-18th century while India was under English rule.

-The home design made it to England, where it was refined even more before eventually making its way to the United States.
-The bungalow style home was made popular by architects and brothers Charles and Henry Greene in Southern California around the turn of the century.
-Their designs were well received and quickly became poplar in home magazines as well as mail order house kits.
+The home design made it to England, where it was refined even more before eventually reaching the United States.
+Architects and brothers Charles and Henry Greene made the bungalow-style home famous in Southern California around the turn of the century.
+Their designs were well received and quickly became popular in home magazines and mail-order house kits.

 Most bungalows were built between 1890 and 1935.
 It was a wildly popular design that help house the growing middle class as the industrial revolution, changed the face of many cities and towns.
 It was considered a working class home, though there are many that were built to be considered luxury homes.